mcauley-penney/microfox/README.md

 `Goal`: increase valuable screen real estate and minimize visual interference by making the toolbar

 1. hidden when it is not focused
-    - `Protip`: to toggle focus on the Toolbar, use `f6`. `Ctrl+l` can only focus the toolbar, not unfocus it
 2. minimally styled by
     - reducing movement, for example by eliminating borders that change color or expand
-    - removing buttons which can have their features accessed by the URL bar
+    - removing buttons which can have their features accessed by the URL bar, for example, using `about:downloads` instead of a dedicated button

 ![toolbar](https://user-images.githubusercontent.com/59481467/208356699-c298a4b9-cb29-47a1-8e62-16d6dd1186cb.gif)

-### Warnings ⚠️
+### Warnings and Tips ⚠️
-`µfox` eliminates the tab bar completely.
+1. `µfox` eliminates the tab bar completely.
 You **will** need an alternative.
 Try Tree Style Tab or Sideberry.
+2. See [Firefox's shortcuts list](https://support.mozilla.org/en-US/kb/keyboard-shortcuts-perform-firefox-tasks-quickly?redirectslug=Keyboard+shortcuts&redirectlocale=en-US#firefox:linux:fx108) and choose your operating system to see keybindings that you can use to access the UI elements that you wish to see.

 ### Suggestions 💁